 A meeting of the SC shall be held at least twice per year.

-At least thirty days before the due date, a calling notice, draft agenda and supporting documents shall be issued.
+At least thirty days before the meeting date, a calling notice, and draft agenda shall be issued.

+The supporting document of the SC shall be ready for review seven days before the meeting date.

 SC decision-making

-In any meeting of the SC, the quorum required for decision-making shall be 50% of the total number of Partners.
+In any meeting of the SC, the quorum required for decision-making shall be 50% of the voting list.
 Proxies shall not be permitted.

-The SC shall endeavour to reach consensus on all issues.
+The SC shall endeavor to reach consensus on all issues.
 The views and opinions of the Partners and the Chair and Vice Chair of the Technical Plenary shall be taken into account during the consensus building process.
 If consensus cannot be achieved, the Chair can decide to take a vote.
 The vote may exceptionally be performed by a secret ballot if decided by the SC.

-Each Partner Type 1 shall have one vote.
-A proposal shall be deemed approved if 71% of the votes cast are in favour.
+Each Partner shall have one vote.
+The SC Chair and Vice Chairs do not vote unless casting the vote on behalf of his/her Partners.
+A proposal shall be deemed approved if 71% of the votes cast are in favor, and the number of votes cast is more than 50% of the “voting list” (Partners present in the SC meeting).
 Abstentions or failure to submit a vote shall not be included in determining the number of votes cast.

 Technical Plenary (TP)